 However, this conclusion stems from a misunderstanding of the design of PLF's rewiring analysis and the mathematical properties of the CD index (our disruptiveness measure).
 HATWG's approach of comparing the average CD index in the observed and random networks is inappropriate because the rewiring algorithm effectively preserves a component of the CD index, $n_K$ (future papers citing the focal paper's references but not the focal paper) (see Fig.~\ref{fig:RandomNetworkComponents}).
 Therefore, similar trajectories between the average CD in the observed and rewired networks are expected, as we show formally in Sec.~\ref{sec:MathematicalPropertiesLargeRandom}.

-In PLF, the rewired networks were generated to `net out' the disruptiveness attributable to structural changes for \emph{individual papers}.
-For instance, a paper that makes $n$ citations and receives $m$ citations in the observed network will also make $n$ citations and receive $m$ citations in the rewired networks.
-Thus, papers' disruptiveness cannot be attributed to the number of citations made and received.
-To implement this `net-out' approach, PLF calculated a $z$-score for each paper, comparing the observed $\text{CD}$ to the mean $\text{CD}$ for the \emph{same paper} across 10 rewired citation networks \citep{uzzi2013atypical}.
-The average $z$-score was found to decline over time.
-Using this `net out' approach, the preservation of $n_K$ ensures that $n_K$ remains constant across observed and rewired networks; thus, $n_K$ cannot drive trends in the $z$-scores.
+In PLF, the rewired networks were generated to `net out' the disruptiveness attributable to structural changes for \emph{individual papers}: a paper making $n$ references and receiving $m$ citations in the observed network will do the same in the rewired networks, so disruptiveness cannot be attributed to the number of citations made and received.
+To implement this `net-out' approach, PLF calculated a $z$-score for each paper, comparing the observed $\text{CD}$ to the mean $\text{CD}$ for the \emph{same paper} across 10 rewired networks \citep{uzzi2013atypical}.
+Average $z$-scores declined over time.
+Because the rewiring preserves $n_K$, this term cannot drive trends in the $z$-scores.